Commissioner Dwight D. Keen

 Dwight D. Keen was appointed to the KCC by Governor Jeff Colyer on March 29, 2018 and confirmed by the Kansas Senate on April 7, 2018.
 He served as Chairman from January 17, 2019, to January 16, 2020.
 His term expires March 15, 2022.

-Keen is a member of NARUC, serving on the Committee on Gas and the Subcommittee on Pipeline Safety.
-He formerly served as the Official Representative for Kansas to the Interstate Oil and Gas Compact Commission (IOGCC), and also served on its Steering, Finance, and Resolutions Committees.
+Keen is a member of NARUC, serving on the Committee on Gas, the Subcommittee on Pipeline Safety, and the Subcommittee on Clean Coal and Carbon Management.
+He is also a member of the Advisory Council of the New Mexico State University Center for Public Utilities.
+Keen formerly served as the Official Representative for Kansas to the Interstate Oil and Gas Compact Commission (IOGCC), and also served on its Steering, Finance, and Resolutions Committees.

 Keen has experience in business, law and government.
 His prior legal and finance experience includes serving as a securities attorney with the National Association of Securities Dealers, Inc. (presently FINRA) in Washington, D.C.; serving as the Senior Financial Analyst and Counsel to the Director of Corporation Finance for a large money center bank in New York City; and practicing corporate and securities law with two prominent Wichita law firms.